Hawaiian Airlines Logo

 Hawaiian Airlines Logo History

-The current carrier’s predecessor is Inter-Island Airways, a subsidiary of the Inter-Island Steam Navigation Company.
-She was registered in January 1929, and in October, she began survey flights.
-Passenger service began in November of the same year, for which a Sikorsky S-38 aircraft was used on the Honolulu-Hilo flight with transit landings in Molokai and Maui.
+The current carrier’s predecessor is Inter-Island Airways, an Inter-Island Steam Navigation Company subsidiary.
+She was registered in January 1929 and began survey flights in October.
+Passenger service began in November of the same year, and a Sikorsky S-38 aircraft was used on the Honolulu-Hilo flight with transit landings in Molokai and Maui.

 Simultaneously with the air fleet, the emblems also changed: they became more progressive, colorful, and accurate.
 The last update took place in early May 2017.
 Then, together with the logo, the company presented a new aircraft livery.
-Throughout the history of Hawaiian Airlines, it has had ten individual symbols.
+Throughout Hawaiian Airlines’ history, it has had ten individual symbols.

 What is Hawaiian Airlines?